The Next World: Plot

-Later, Rick and Daryl catch up to the truck and find Jesus repairing a tire.
+Later, Rick and Daryl catch up to the truck and find Jesus changing a tire.
 They attack Jesus, who holds his own against the two of them until subdued at gunpoint.
 Rick leaves Jesus tied loosely on the side of the road, believing he can free himself once they're gone.
 When they drive across a field at the next farm, Rick and Daryl hear bumping on the truck's roof, and Rick rapidly brakes to send Jesus toppling from the top of the truck.
 Jesus runs and Daryl jumps out to pursue him, while Rick parks the truck near a lake and kills a few stray walkers.
 Jesus gets into the driver’s seat as Daryl fights him.
 Jesus grabs Daryl's handgun and shoots an approaching walker, saving Daryl's life.
 Daryl pulls Jesus from the truck, which is set into neutral and begins rolling backwards.
 Jesus is struck on the back of the head by the truck's door, knocking him out, as the truck rolls into the lake and submerges.

-As Michonne is patrolling the newly erected walls, she spots Spencer going into the woods alone with a shovel and sets after him.
+As Michonne is patrolling the newly erected walls, she spots Spencer entering the woods alone with a shovel and sets after him.
 As they walk through the woods, Michonne spots Carl running and sees a lone walker, which is revealed to be a reanimated Deanna.
 With Michonne's assistance, Spencer stabs the walker and buries it, a large "D" carved on a tree to mark the grave.
 That night, Michonne confronts Carl about not killing the walker.
-He believes walkers should only be killed by someone who had loved them in life.
+He believes walkers should only be killed by someone who loved them in life.
 When he tells her he would do it for her, Michonne embraces him.

 Rick and Daryl return to Alexandria with an unconscious Jesus, whom they leave tied up in a room.
 Rick and Michonne sit together on the couch in their living room.
 They laugh as they talk about their days, and soon begin holding hands and kissing intimately.
 Later that night, Rick and Michonne are naked, sleeping in bed together, when a voice is heard calling Rick.
 Michonne and Rick leap up and grab their weapons as the speaker is revealed to be Jesus, who is standing at the foot of the bed and says they need to talk.